drmikeuk/campus92/reg23/regPersonal.md

 Private-sector halls
 Provider maintained property

+NOW:
-Halls of residence - third party              -- maps to 'Private-sector halls' Halls of residence - university maintained    -- maps to 'Provider maintained property' Not in attendance                             -- maps to 'Not in attendance at the provider' Not known
+Halls of residence - third party              -- maps to 'Private-sector halls' Halls of residence - university maintained    -- maps to 'Provider maintained property' Rented student accommodation                  -- maps to 'Other rented accommodation' Parental/guardian home
+---
+Not known
 Other
-Own home
-Parental/guardian home
-Rented accommodation                          -- maps to 'Other rented accommodation'

--->
+DROPPED AS NO LONGER IN USE
+Not in attendance                             -- maps to 'Not in attendance at the provider' -->

 <div id="buttons">